 - The way Sam's sword fires out of its sheath like a gun is the same thing that Silver Chariot can do.

 - The last thing Bladewolf says before his boss fight with Raiden begins is "Exterminate".

-- Show Their Work: At one point you can have a codec conversation with Kevin about Sam's Brazilian background, and every information is pretty spot on.
+- At one point you can have a codec conversation with Kevin about Sam's Brazilian background, and every information is pretty spot on.
 Highlights are mentioning the big Japanese immigration and how that brought on Brazilian styles of certain martial arts (such as Sam's), and the spelling of his name being the Portuguese one: Samuel Rodrigues, as opposed to Rodriguez.

 - The gratuitous Russian spoken by several characters is mostly grammatically correct and features sensible and appropriate profanity actually used in everyday speech.

 - Shut Up, Hannibal!: Several delivered by Raiden to the Winds of Destruction and Senator Armstrong.
 In a codec conversation with Sunny, Raiden mentions he didn't help free America from the Patriots just so a maniac like Armstrong could destroy it.
 More often than not, he accomplishes this by slicing them to pieces.

 - Slide Attack: Possible during a Ninja Run and can be chained into Blade Mode if it connects with an enemy, making it the only way to slash up enemies during Blade Mode while still mobile.

 - Smoking Barrel Blowout: Sam does this to his gunsheath in his DLC after his charged attacks if you don't press any buttons afterwards.

 - The Social Darwinist: Senator Armstrong, who envisions a kill-or-be-killed America.